Victor-coder96/what-happens-when/README.rst

 What happens when...
 ====================
+ARTICLE
+The content  of this article is clearly stated in this file

 This repository is an attempt to answer the age-old interview question "What happens when you type google.com into your browser's address box and press